8/7/2024

 Matt Stevenson

 Joe, appreciate that question.
-Just, you know, I think just to double down our DTC business, you know, we brought in Philip Dobbs over really over a year ago now to really drive our performance relative to kind of the critical parts of our consumer marketing experience, right?
-And that's everything from our consumer engagement events in different initiatives or digital strategy, SEM, SEO.
-You know, we talked about the performance of our new digital properties.
-So what you're seeing in that DTC business is really us just getting better about with what we do.
-Right.
+Just, you know, I think just to double down our D2C business, you know, we brought in Philip Dobbs really over a year ago now to really drive our performance relative to kind of the critical parts of our consumer marketing experience, right?
+And that's Everything from our consumer engagement events in different initiatives to our digital strategy, SEM, SEO.
+We talked about the performance of our new digital properties.
+So what you're seeing in that D2C business is really us just getting better with what we do.
 And so that's driving some meaningful share growth from our competitive manufacturers.
-Now, our distributors are still a critical part of our long term strategy.
-And, you know, that softness they're seeing in their out the door sales is really what's going on in the macro consumer environment.
-So I think you got to kind of separate us getting better with what we do versus kind of the what's going on in the
+Now, our distributors are still a critical part of our long-term strategy.
+And that softness they're seeing in their out-the-door sales is really what's going on in the macro consumer environment.
+So I think you've got to kind of separate us getting better with what we do versus kind of what's going on in the macro consumer market.

 speaker